vultr/terraform-provider-vultr/website/docs/r/database_user.html.markdown

 * `database_id` - The managed database ID.
 * `username` - The username of the managed database user.
 * `password` - The password of the managed database user.
-* `encryption` - The encryption type for the managed database user's password (MySQL engine types only).
+* `encryption` - The encryption type of the managed database user's password (MySQL engine types only).
+* `permission` - The permission level of the database user (Kafka engine types only).

 `access_control`